It’s all smiles and sunshine in California, but starting a business in the Golden State might prove a bit tricky.

-LLC status allows a business (even a very large one) direct control over the company while enjoying the benefits of a separate legal persona.
+LLC status allows a business (even a very large one) to direct control over the company while enjoying the benefits of a separate legal persona.

-If you or a group of individuals are thinking of a fairly small, mid-sized or large business structure with less tax implications and the advantage of direct control, then an LLC might be your best choice.
+If you or a group of individuals are thinking of a fairly small, mid-sized or large business structure with fewer tax implications and the advantage of direct control, then an LLC might be your best choice.

 Go ahead and contact me at

-for a discussion about which business structures best accommodate the business idea you have in mind.
+for a discussion about which business structures best accommodate the business idea, you have in mind.

 Action 2: Name your business

 Roll your eyes all you want, but choosing an appropriate and legal business name is not that easy.